stagadish/NNplusplus/README.md

 Matrix BC = B.dot(C);     // BC = [ 5]
                                   [11]

-// Mismatching the number of columns in the left-hand-side vector
+// Mismatching the number of columns in the left-hand-side matrix
-// with the number of rows in the right-hand-side vector is illegal
+// with the number of rows in the right-hand-side matrix is illegal
 // An empty matrix object is returned.
 Matrix CB = C.dot(B);     // CB = [];
 ```